-Furthermore, the provisions of article 141 of I. 4548/2018 describe in a detailed manner the procedure of participation of the minority shareholders in the General Meetings of shareholders, a procedure which is rigidly followed in every Ordinary or Extraordinary General Meeting, in order to ensure, in this way, the proper, valid and timely information of the shareholders in respect of the course of corporate affairs.
+Furthermore, the provisions of article 141 of I. 4548/2018 describe in a detailed manner the procedure of participation of the minority shareholders in the General Meetings of shareholders, a procedure which is rigidly followed in every Ordinary or Extraordinary General Meeting, in order to ensure, in this way, the proper, valid and timely information of the shareholders in respect of the course of corporate affairs and the Company's assets.